Big Sur, Yosemite & San Francisco Road Trip

 MORE THAN JUST THE CITY

 California is much more than San Francisco!
-It has amazing national parks and is perfect for a short road trip – even with kids.
+It has amazing national parks making it perfect for a short road trip – even with kids.
 Rent a car and discover California’s breathtaking nature!

 Yosemite National Park is located at 3 hours by car from San Francisco and offers hikes for all fitness levels.
 Big Sur is a 2 hours and a half drive from the Bay Area and will blow you away with its seaside cliffs and views of the rocky coastline.
-Both Yosemite and Big Sur offer many luxury accommodation options but also lots of inexpensive campgrounds for backpackers.
+Both Yosemite and Big Sur offer many luxury accommodation options (we absolutely love Bernardus Lodge) but also lots of inexpensive campgrounds for backpackers.
 It’s a must for nature and sport lovers!

 YOSEMITE NATIONAL PARK: